j0k/AML-intro/principle/A.md

 # You can test everything everywhere

+# Code as Data Abstraction Layer
-# You can generate code by lingvo abstraction both by data example
+You can generate code by lingvo abstraction both by data example.

 For example you get data via web stream:
 ```
 {"a":1, "b":3, "c":6}
 ```

-you can catch such packet and the said:
+you can catch such packet and code:
 ```
 obj as class Alphabet
 for each field in obj: